elbecerrasoto/gym-forest-fire/README.md

 for Reinforcement Learning tasks.

-The created environments follow the guidlines of the Open AI gym API, abd would contain the following methods:
+The created environments follow the guidlines of the Open AI gym API, and would contain the following methods:

 ``` python
 from gym_forest_fire import EnvMakerForestFire